gwiam/awt_atoyom/porting_legbot.md

         - "SetDelayToWakeUp" is part of LegBot and AIbody
             - "SetDelayToWakeUp" calls Awake() when LegBot is loaded
         - more details under "porting_scripts"
+    - reimplement navigation by adding characterbody3d to legbot and navigationsagend3d

 # Personal notes: